 Think about how many words you use in a sentence, on average.
 If your sentences are stretching beyond twenty words a time, it may be time to cut back.

 It’s fine to use longer sentences occasionally, but think about your readers!
 Attention spans are becoming shorter, and you don’t want to risk anyone hitting that ‘back’ button?
 Maybe not.
-Simplify your writing and people will be able to read what you have to say with minimal effort.
+Simplify your writing so people can read what you have to say with minimal effort.

 Lose Your Eloquence

 This may differ from topic to topic or even fields of expertise.
-However, you’ll catch more interest with a simple lexicon than with an overly complicated one.
+However, you’ll catch more interest with a simple lexicon than an overly complicated one.
 Sometimes, jargon is useful and possibly necessary.
-However, in many cases, it’s not
+However, in many cases, it’s not.

-In a world where we consume content so quickly, and so readily, you need to think more about the skim-readers.
+In a world where we consume content quickly, and readily, you must think more about the skim-readers.
 These are people who are looking for useful information.
 They don’t have time to sit poring through your walls of text.
 This is not a criticism of expressive language, but to reach the wider world, you’ll need to simplify.

 There are ways, too, to talk about complex topics in a simple manner.
 It just takes practice!